-- 22. Each Participant should limit the capacity of its purse-seine fleet targeting species covered by the Convention consistent with the objective of this Plan and the Resolution on Fleet Capacity. - 23.
-The Permanent Working Group on Fleet Capacity will, by 1 January 2006, evaluate the necessity and feasibility of a reduction plan to achieve the target level of well volume, with a target date for implementation to be determined by the Commission.
+- 21. Each CPC and participant in these fisheries should limit the capacity of its purse-seine fleet targeting species covered by the Convention consistent with the objective of this Plan and the Resolution on Fleet Capacity. - 22.
+The Permanent Working Group on Fleet Capacity will, by 30 June 2006 or as soon as possible thereafter, evaluate the necessity and feasibility of a reduction plan to achieve the target level of well volume, with a target date for implementation to be determined by the Commission.